armcortex/portfolio/portfolio/content/post/remote-light-controller/index.md

 <!-- for peek -->
 Kick back and picture this.
 There I am, chilling on my bed, phone in hand, fully committed to a top-tier lazy afternoon.
 Then, just when I'm starting to nod off into dreamland, the real world buzzkills me.
 It's the light switch.
 It's still on.
 Now, ain't that a serious mood breaker?
 Getting up from that comfy bed to switch off that pesky light feels like running a marathon.
 And you know what?
 The house isn't even mine.
 It's the landlord's.
 So, no chance of going full-throttle DIY electrician and rewiring the place to my convenience.

 <!--more-->
-Here's where it gets cool though.
-This head-scratcher got me all inventive.
-I came up with this nifty little contraption – a Bluetooth remote controller.
+So, here's where I have my eureka moment.
+I devise this nifty little contraption – a Bluetooth remote controller.
+The genius part is, it's designed not to mess with the ease of the good old manual operation.
+This way, you can still walk up to the switch and flip it on or off like the good old days.
+No Bluetooth, no remote, just you and the switch.
+Yup, you heard it right!

 Now, when I want to turn off the lights, all I have to do is send a command via Bluetooth to my trusty Arduino.
-That little genius, in return, pulls some puppet strings on a servo motor to press the right button.
+That little genius, in return, pulls some puppet strings on a servo motor to press the right button, only when called upon, and chills out the rest of the time.
 No more late-night energy-draining marathons, only sweet, uninterrupted laze-fests from here on out.
+Sounds like a perfect balance between the tech-cool and the classic, doesn't it?
 Talk about living the dream, eh?

 # Demo
 <!-- [Github](addr) -->